heygrady/react-redux-notes/redux-sagas-todos.md

 export const watchActions = (sagas) => {
   const watchers = Object.keys(sagas)
     .map((type) => createWatcher(type, sagas[type])())
   return function * rootSaga () {
     yield watchers
   }
 }

-// run once when store is created export default function * rootSaga () {
+export function * rootSaga () {
   yield [
     // Add sync sagas here
   ]
 }

+export default sagaMiddleware
 ```

 Let's dig into this step-by-step.

 #### You can import and run app-wide sagas
 We're treating our sagas similarly to reducers.
+So we'll first look at how react-redux-starter-kit is managing reducers.
 The [`src/store/reducers.js`](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/store/reducers.js) file is where you'd import a reducer that all of your app would use.
 Otherwise you'd import reducers within your route using `indectReducer()`.
-If you look in the `reducers.js` file you'll see that app-wide reducers are called "sync reducers" because they are loaded synchronously as the app loads.
+If you look in the `reducers.js` file you'll see that reducers used by your whole app are called "sync reducers."
+They are loaded synchronously as the app loads.
+For instance, the `router` reducer from react-router-redux is loaded as a sync reducer.

 "Async reducers" are loaded in a route, asynchronously, using webpack.
 We're going to copy that format and load our "sync sagas" in the `src/store/sagas.js` file and our "async sagas" in our route using `injectSaga()`.
 You might refer to these types of reducers and sagas as "app sagas" because they're loaded at the app level.
 As opposed to "route" sagas and reducers which are loaded at the route level.

 Here we're pretending that we have some sagas available that we'd like to import app-wide.
 We'll see later that it's more common to run your sagas when you enter a route.
 (You can see examples of these sagas in the [beginners tutorial](http://yelouafi.github.io/redux-saga/docs/introduction/BeginnerTutorial.html).)